 were circumcised during their hospitalization as newborns.

-the American Cancer Society, the Canadian Paediatric
+Pediatrics, the American Cancer Society, the Canadian Paediatric

 solitary sexual sins when studies on the topic have shown the exact

 opposite desired effect -- a positive corellation between

 circumcision and the sin of Onan?
-I leave those questions for you to research.
+I leave those questions for you to

-was circumcized.
+Jesus was circumcized.
 First, the Old Law has passed away, fulfilled in

 the New; Baptism has replaced circumcision.
 Roma locuta est

 (and besides, we recall Christ's circumcision each and every 1 January,

 so you're telling Catholics nothing new!).
 Second, while Jesus was

 The Biblical rite of circumcision, called brit milah (or brith